Skip to content

 """

-shape (d,) + (num_points,)*d with the first axis representing all coordiate
+shape (D,) + (num_points,)*D with the leading axis representing all

 Notice, that if `num_spatial_dims = 1`, the returned array has a singleton